mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	She immediately handed them to Kipnu and said, "There's Kanosin in there.
 For the pain."

-	Before he could turn back around, she asked him, "What are we to do?"
+	Before he could turn back around, she asked him, "What should I tell the others?"

-	"Stay hidden and find Setre," he said.
-He cleared his mind as he retraced his steps back to Penyi.
+	"Tell them to stay hidden and find Setre.
+If things start to go south with Casra, Setre will likely risk her life to save hae and it would be really great of us to help her out."

+	"Got it," she said and darted off.

 	From afar he could hear faint sounds of dust shifting quickly on the ground.
-As he grew nearer his fears were escalated when he realized Penyi was having a seizure.
+As he grew nearer his fears were escalated when he realized Penyi was beginning convulsions.

-	"No, No. That's too soon."
+	"No no that's too soon!"

+	He sprinted in the dark toward the sounds and straddled hae braced hae head with his right arm.

+	"Fanla!"
+He yelled for her, but she couldn't hear.

-	He sprinted in the dark toward the sounds and straddled hae and braced hae head with his right arm.
-With focused precision he held the knife in his left hand and with quick flick, he cut open a small hole under the scrap on hae temple.
+	He held the knife in his left hand and with a quick flick, he cut open a small hole under the scrape on hae temple.
 A mix of blood, hydroderm, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.

 	"Nystagmus; pulse fast; pressure high; temperature high; breathing irregular," he said aloud as he had been trained to do.